 Insulated Curtains

 Consider hanging heavy insulated curtains over your garage door for a seasonal solution.
 I once tried this in my workshop, and it added an extra layer of warmth without any permanent changes.
+If you need a more dedicated space for your equipment, check out these smart ATV storage shed ideas.

 Spray Foam Insulation

 For a more permanent solution, spray foam can fill in those pesky gaps and cracks.
 It’s a bit messier, but in my experience, the extra insulation is worth the effort.
+You can explore more DIY insulation ideas to keep your home cozy throughout the year.

 Magnetic Insulation Panels